LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 The following are some best practices for creating tasks:

 - Avoid creating a single task for actions such as completing wizards that use multiple screens.
 Try to limit tasks to actions performed in single screens, pages, or dialog boxes.
 - If the task requires users to type in a long command or series of commands, place the commands in Command syntax or a Code Block.
-In the task, ask users to click the Command button that is generated by the Command syntax or clicking the code block.
-Clicking these items in the lab instructions will copy to the user's local clipboard, so they can past into the appropriate section of the lab.
+In the task, ask users to select the Command button that is generated by the Command syntax or selecting the code block.
+Selecting these items in the lab instructions will copy to the user's local clipboard, so they can past into the appropriate section of the lab.
 - Use bolding to:
     - Emphasize the user interface elements the user interacts with,
-    - Highlight what the user types into a field or clicks.
+    - Highlight what the user types into a field or selects.
       For example, “Type **Passw0rd!**” or “Click **Submit**.”

 #### Screenshots

 Screenshots add clarity by providing a visual representation of what a completed task should look like.
 Screenshots are also beneficial for people who are visual learners or do not speak the authored language as their first language.
 This helps to mitigate the risk of configuration errors.
-When the user clicks the screenshot in the lab instructions, it will open in a new window, at full resolution.
+When the user selects the screenshot in the lab instructions, it will open in a new window, at full resolution.
 Opening the screenshot in a new window is useful if the screenshot is large and may obstruct the view of the lab.
 If the screenshot is particularly important or noteworthy, students can save or bookmark the URL of the image for later use.

 To create a screenshot: